What makes yak down so special anyway?

 1. Renewable, Cruelty-Free Resource

 Yak down is the soft under layer of the animal’s wooly coat.
 While wool must be sheared from the sheep with electric or manual clippers, yak down is naturally shed each spring.
-Each yak only produces about a kilogram of fiber annually – about the same amount produced by a tiny German angora rabbit – which makes it extremely rare.
+Each yak, which typically weighs between 750 and 1,300 lbs., only produces about a bit over two pounds of fiber annually – about the same amount produced by a tiny German angora rabbit, which typically weighs between six and a half and ten pounds.
+This means yak down is extremely rare.

 2. Kinder to the Planet

-Yaks roam semi-wild in the Himalayas and are allowed to graze freely, greatly reducing the impact on the environment.
+Yaks roam semi-wild in the Himalayas and are allowed to graze freely, positively contributing a critical ecological niche to the environment.
 It’s an earth-friendly alternative to cashmere, which has turned large swaths of grassland into desert due to the overgrazing of massive herds of cashmere goats.

 3. Supports Traditional Lifestyles